 The long tee for #11 does not have much of a fairway to shoot for unless you have a massive pro-level throw available over the top of the trees.
 Playing the hyzer, roller, or gut-shot is a crapshoot...requiring more luck than skill really.

 The following issues are mainly after wet conditions:

-It will surely be better in Summer when it doesn't rain so much, but I think long-term this place is gonna suffer some major damage from erosion.
+It will play better in Summer when it doesn't rain so much, but I think long-term this place is gonna suffer some major damage from erosion.
 Several bridges are definitely in order at a minimum.

-Other Thoughts: When the course is completely dry of mud I would give it a 3.0 rating.
-It is perfect when the water is full in the creeks but the course itself does not have standing water and mud everywhere.
-Unfortunately, this has become a real problem here.
-If you go play in Summertime you may be thinking of my review like what is he even talking about?
-You would just have to play the same week as some rain to understand how bad it gets.
+Other Thoughts: When the course is completely dry of mud, I would give it a 3.0+ rating.
+It is perfect when the water is full in the creeks, but the course itself does not have standing water and mud everywhere.

-If they install concrete tees, add a few much needed foot bridges, and dig some well-placed drainage canals this place will regain some respectability.
+If they add a few much needed foot bridges, and dig some well-placed drainage canals this place will gain further respectability and another ratings increase.

 4 of 4 people found this review helpful.